xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

   values (including value types).
 The order in which attributes appear inside objects is not important for hashing.
   The hash value returned by this function is a number.
-The hash algorithm is not guaranteed to remain the same in future versions of ArangoDB.
+The hash algorithm is not guaranteed to remain the same in future versions of AvocadoDB.
 The hash values should therefore be used only for temporary calculations, e.g. to compare if two documents are the same, or for grouping values in queries.